How to Use This Book

 A part of “How to Build Thriving Start-up Ecosystems: Six Information Patterns for Success.

-There are two ways to get this data.
-The first way is via check-ins at individual events that relate to entrepreneurship, the second is by sending out a yearly survey to all students.
-Each way has their pros and cons and would work best if used in conjunction with each other.
+CIDs can collect the data needed in several ways, including via check-ins at individual events that relate to entrepreneurship, or surveys directly to students.
+Each method has its pros and cons and ideally work best if used in conjunction with each other.

 Baseline Data At Individual Events

-In this method at every entrepreneurship-related event founders would check in, using a basic Google form where they input their name and unique identifier number.
-This method is good for a real-time understanding of how many founders participate in entrepreneurship events.
+In this method at every entrepreneurship-related event founders would check in with a form where they input their name and unique identifier (can be done using Google forms).
+This method is good to gain a real-time understanding of how many founders participate in entrepreneurship events to see how this number changes over time.

 There are a few downsides to this method.
-One is that it would take an entire year to see the full breadth of activities founders participate in.
-The second is that it is hard to find and collect data from events that might be entrepreneur-adjacent.
-The medical school might host a seminar on starting a medical device company, the computer science school might host a hackathon.
-Though both these events are entrepreneurial activities, if each different school does not share data amongst the other schools, there is no way to know what activities are conducted that might be outside of your purview.
-Later chapters delve into the importance of data sharing across programs, and the initial collection of founder data is pivotal to this.
-Your role as a Community Information Designer is to search for entrepreneurial activities in adjacent schools and push to get enrollment and participation data from them.
+One is that it takes an entire year to see the full breadth of activities founders participate in.
+The second is that it is hard to find and collect data from events that might be held at different schools outside of entrepreneurship programs.
+The medical school might host a seminar on how to start a medical device company, while the computer science school might host a hackathon.
+If each different school does not share data amongst other schools, there is no way to know the breadth of the entire ecosystem.
+Later chapters delve into the importance of collaboration across programs, and the initial collection of founder data is pivotal to this effort.

 Baseline Data through Yearly Surveys

-This “before” state data can also be collected through a school-wide or community wide survey.
+This initial state data can also be collected through school-wide surveys.
 Since the number of potential founders is an important piece of data, it is important to push for this email to be sent to all university students and alumni, not simply those who have opted into entrepreneur-specific newsletters.
-This survey can also help you to pinpoint specific places of weakness that might guide you towards which patterns to try to build more into your ecosystem.

 Entrepreneurial Interest Survey